chaunguyen3rd/workshop-01-wordpress-deployment-on-eks/content/3-createekscluster/3.2-createnodegroups/_index.md

 7. Check if **labNodeGroup01** created successfully or not.
   ![VPC](/images/3.eks/ws01-createeks30.png)

-Next we will create EFS CSI driver role.
+Next we will configure the EKS cluster.